IT-Administrators/.github/CONTRIBUTING.md

 ## Recommended Communication Style

-1. Always leave screenshots for visuals changes.
+1. Always leave screenshots for visual changes.
-1. Always leave a detailed description in the Pull Request.
+1. Always leave a detailed description in the pull request.
 Leave nothing ambiguous for the reviewer.
 1. Always review your code first.
 Do this by leaving comments in your coding noting questions, or interesting things for the reviewer.
 1. Always communicate.
 Whether it is in the issue or the pull request, keeping the lines of communication helps everyone around you.